Frequently Asked Questions

 - Cell phone

 - Course map or electronic map downloaded to phone

 - Camera (optional)

 Post Race Items

 - Recovery drink, we highly recommend coconut water!

 - Change of clothes

 Yes.
 There is a minimum age requirement to participate depending on the distance.

-While the Sugar Daddy Marathon is not an overly challenging race, running a Half Marathon can be quite a challenge and requires you to be in pretty good shape.
+While the Sugar Daddy Race is not an overly challenging race, however, running a Half Marathon can be quite a challenge on its own and requires you to be in pretty good shape.
 Younger runners that wish to run the race must be accompanied by an adult and must request approval from the Race Director.
 Please contact the Race Director for more information.

 Minimum Age Requirements